dkfans/keeperfx/docs/multiplayer_readme.txt

 KeeperFX supports multiplayer over TCP/IP or ENET/UDP.
 Serial, Modem and IPX are not supported.
 1Player allows you to practice multiplayer maps alone.

-At the moment of writing, KeeperFX, like Dungeon Keeper, requires a LAN-grade connection to work properly.
-Low latency is what's important, not high speeds.
+KeeperFX, like Dungeon Keeper, requires a low latency connection to work properly.
-Latency is always high when playing over very high distances, so look for local friends to play with.
+Latency is always high when playing over very high distances, so playing with people near you will work best.
+Multiplayer will start to become unplayable when you are over a couple hundred kilometer away from each other.

 * High-latency connections will make both games run very slow.
 * Limited to two players.